Nová Cerekev: Etymology

 The name Cerekev is derived from cierkev, which is an old Czech term for a wooden church.
-The attribute nová ('new') was added to distinguish it from Dolní Cerekev and Horní Cerekev and suggests that the settlement was founded after these two.
+The prefix nová ('new') was added to distinguish it from Dolní Cerekev and Horní Cerekev and suggests that Nová Cerekev was founded after these two.

 Geography

 Nová Cerekev is located about 8 km west of Pelhřimov and 33 km west of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is at 690 m above sea level.
 The stream Cerekvický potok flows through the market town.

 A notable body of water is the fishpond Hejlovský rybník, located near the village of Částkovice.
 It has an area of 24 ha.

 History

 The first written mention of Nová Cerekev is from 1330.

 Nová Cerekev had a Jewish population.
 The first Jews appeared in Nová Cerekev in 1570.
 The Jewish community was established around 1690.
 The first synagogue was built at the beginning of the 18th century.
 The population of Jews reached its peak in 1895, when there were 109 of them.
 But since then, their number was decreasing, and before World War II there were only 20 Jews.